anutron/clientcide/Docs/Forms/Form.Validator.Tips.md

-Class: FormValidator.Tips {#FormValidator-Tips}
+Class: Form.Validator.Tips {#Form-Validator-Tips}
 ===============================================

-Extends the [FormValidator][] class to use [StickyWin.PointyTip][] to display validation errors in a tip overlay that points at the input.
+Extends the [Form.Validator][] class to use [StickyWin.PointyTip][] to display validation errors in a tip overlay that points at the input.

 ### Tutorial/Demo